integrated-land-simulator/model_description/descript/matsiro_snow.md

 ### Redistribution of dust

-The amount of dust in each layer is calculated in SUBROUTINE DSTCUT based on the results of snow layer recutting (SUBROUTINE SNWCUT).
+The amount of DBC in each layer is calculated in SUBROUTINE DSTCUT based on the results of snow layer recutting (SUBROUTINE SNWCUT).
 Note that this subroutine is applied for both $Md\_m$ and $Md\_w$, so they are represented by $Md$.

 Snow mass of $k$th layer after updating of snow mass and before snow layer recutting $Sn^{\tau+1/2}\_{(k)}$ is calculated in
 $$